 No matter how you define them, the general consensus is that dropout factories cost plenty – for students and taxpayers.
 An article at the Las Vegas Sun

 cites a report showing taxpayers have spent nearly $4 billion over five years on community college dropouts.
 The report, compiled by the American Institutes for Research, indicated that only 35 percent of full-time freshmen entering college for the first time will leave the institution with a degree in hand.
 The graduation rate for part-time students is even more dismal – only seven percent end up earning a degree.

-The cost of these underperforming institutions varies, since schools boast dramatic ranges in completion rates.
+The cost of these underperforming institutions varies since schools boast dramatic ranges in completion rates.
 For example, Baton Rouge Community College

-in Louisiana had a completion rate of just five percent among incoming freshman who started at the school during the fall semester in 2007.
+in Louisiana had a completion rate of just five percent among incoming freshmen who started at the school during the fall semester in 2007.
 On the other hand, completion rates across the country at De Anza College

 in Cupertino, California were 74 percent during the same time frame.
 Huge discrepancies demonstrate the need for students to shop around for the best community college